edunham/slides/rustcommunity/index.rst

 Solved Problems
 ===============

-* Nice people
+* Get nice humans
-* Appreciated contributions
+* Show that we appreciate them
-* Tree "can't" break
+* Keep the tree from breaking

 .. note::